-Drinking excessive amounts of alcohol can lead to a variety of health problems.
-It can result in serious health problems including:
+Excessive alcohol consumption can lead to a variety of health problems, including:

-In pregnant women, alcohol can harm the fetus or increase the chances of sudden infant death syndrome.
-Being reckless with alcohol can also lead to unintentional motor accidents and violence.
+Alcohol can harm a fetus during pregnancy and increase the risk of sudden infant death syndrome.
+It can also lead to unintentional motor accidents and violence.

-- Buildup of fluid in the upper body
+- a buildup of fluid in the upper body

 Causes and risk factors